When AI Benchmarks Plateau: A Systematic Study of Benchmark Saturation: Synthesis and Implications

 \paragraph{When is saturation desirable?} Benchmark saturation is not inherently negative.
-If a benchmark is well-designed, valid, and measures a clearly defined capability, then convergence of top-performing models toward its ceiling may indicate genuine task mastery.
+If a benchmark is well-designed, valid, and measures a clearly defined capability, then convergence of top-performing models near the benchmark's ceiling may indicate genuine task mastery.
 In such cases, saturation reflects substantive progress: models can reliably perform the task the benchmark was intended to measure.
 However, saturation becomes problematic when it reflects loss of measurement resolution rather than capability completion.
 If score compression arises because evaluation noise exceeds true performance gaps, or because the benchmark lacks sufficient depth or coverage to differentiate increasingly capable systems, then apparent convergence may mask unresolved weaknesses.
 In this scenario, models may appear indistinguishable despite meaningful differences in robustness, calibration, or generalization.
-Thus, the critical distinction is whether saturation reflects true capability attainment or degradation of the benchmark’s discriminative instrument.
-The former signals progress; the latter calls for benchmark revision or expansion.
+The key distinction is whether saturation reflects true capability attainment or reduced discriminative power: the former signals progress, while the latter calls for revision or expansion.

-\section{Limitations and Future work}
+\section{Limitations and Future Work}

 Our benchmark selection, though criteria-driven, reflects current evaluation practices and may overrepresent widely-adopted benchmarks.
 Top-N leaderboard snapshots may miss saturation dynamics for sparse or inconsistently evaluated benchmarks.
+The saturation index further depends on currently available frontier model evaluations, which may be incomplete, selectively reported, or inconsistently updated.
 We assume benchmark properties are time-invariant, yet attributes like annotation diversity evolve post-release.
-Finally, restricting to text-only limits generalizability to multimodal settings.
+Similarly, benchmarks themselves may change over time through revised splits, refreshed test sets, or updated protocols, which are not captured in our static annotations.